tanel3203/blacklistNameMatcher/readme.md

 * * In reality, a cronjob would do it in every X amount of time
 * Partial matches are not ordered
 * User raw input is not cleaned

+# Content works, not yet implemented:
-* Implement a fuzzy search using Levenshtein distance, if strict and partial matches don't return anything
+* (levenshteinDistance.py): fuzzy search using Levenshtein distance, if strict and partial matches don't return anything
+* (scraper.py): get data straight from EUROPA blacklist, process to list type